belaltaher8/Cell-Society/doc/DESIGN.md

 Design Details
 ===

 The visualization component of the design will include the input and output.
-For output, we will have a Display class that contains methods to print out the grid given a data structure holding all the cells.
+For output, we will have a Display class that contains the method printGrid(). printGrid() will print out the current state of the grid by getting that information from the Grid class.

-For input, we will have a button class that can trigger events when clicked.
+For input, we will have a Button class that can trigger events when clicked.
 Both of these objects will be instantiated in a GUIController class that connects them to the rest of the program.
+Button will probably be an abstract class with the abstract method onMouseClick().
+Every extension of Button will have different functionality by implementing onMouseClick() differently.

 We will have a FileReader class that is responsible for translating the XML input files.
 This class will read in the data from the XML file and hand it off to the classes that need it.
 Specifically, the name and title of the simulation will be handed to the display, the configuration parameters will be handed to the grid and display, and the initial configuration of states will also be handed to the grid class.
 The rule will be handed to the cell class.